briansuhh/Hack-The-Box/Tier 1/SEQUEL.md

 #### Guide on SEQUEL CTF Machine

-#####When you install a fresh instance of MariaDB, there are typically several default databases that are created to manage various aspects of the database system and perform essential functions.
+##### When you install a fresh instance of MariaDB, there are typically several default databases that are created to manage various aspects of the database system and perform essential functions.
 These default databases include:

-#####mysql: The mysql database contains system tables that store metadata and access control information.
+##### mysql: The mysql database contains system tables that store metadata and access control information.
 It is used for user and privilege management.
 The user table, for example, stores user account information, and the db table stores information about databases and access permissions.

-#####information_schema: The information_schema database provides information about the database server and its schemas, tables, columns, and more.
+##### information_schema: The information_schema database provides information about the database server and its schemas, tables, columns, and more.
 It is a system database that is used for querying metadata about the database server.

-#####performance_schema: The performance_schema database is used for performance monitoring and diagnostics.
+##### performance_schema: The performance_schema database is used for performance monitoring and diagnostics.
 It contains various tables that help monitor server performance and resource usage.
 This database is primarily used for profiling and analyzing the performance of the MariaDB server.

-#####test: The test database is an empty database that may be present after installation.
+##### test: The test database is an empty database that may be present after installation.
 It is not typically used in production and is mainly for testing and experimentation.

-#####hese default databases are essential for the functioning of the MariaDB server, as they manage user accounts, store metadata, and provide performance monitoring capabilities.
+##### These default databases are essential for the functioning of the MariaDB server, as they manage user accounts, store metadata, and provide performance monitoring capabilities.
 When you install MariaDB, these databases are created automatically to support the database management system's core functionality.

 1. During our scan, which port do we find serving MySQL?<br>
 3306